reallyasi9/ZipStreams.jl/README.md

 File
 : A File is a named sequence of zero or more bytes that represents a distinct collection of data within an Archive.
-According to the ZIP standard, a File is always preceeded by a Local File Header and may have a Data Descriptor following the File's contents.
+According to the ZIP standard, a File is always preceded by a Local File Header and may have a Data Descriptor following the File's contents.
 The contents of the File may be compressed within the Archive.

 Directory